grayodesa/terminal42/wp-content/plugins/woocommerce-abandoned-cart/readme.txt

 == Installation ==

-1. Ensure you have latest version of Woocommerce plugin installed
+1. Ensure you have latest version of WooCommerce plugin installed
 2. Unzip and upload contents of the plugin to your /wp-content/plugins/ directory
 3. Activate the plugin through the 'Plugins' menu in WordPress
 4. The plugin will start working as per the settings entered.